iamkentleom/lorem/README.md

-# Fake GraphQL API
+# Lorem

-GraphPlaceholder is a fake GraphQL API for testing and prototyping similar to that of JSONPlaceholder
+Lorem is a fake GraphQL API for testing and prototyping similar to that of JSONPlaceholder

 ## Usage
 Install dependencies